lirkwood/netdox/docs/plugins.rst

 ``dict[str, utils.DNSRecord]`` *and* ``dict[str, utils.PTRRecord]``

 where the dictionary keys are the DNS record names (either domain or IPv4 address).

+Any configuration values needed for your plugins to run should be placed in authentication.json (for more info see ref:`config`).

 pluginmaster